What is STEM?

 By providing them with enough knowledge and guiding them in the right direction, we will have more students opting for these branches of studies in future and developing many new innovative tools for the benefit of life around us.

-Listed below are some of the advantages of having an interactive STEM curriculum:
+Top advantages of an interactive STEM curriculum:

 1. Allows Students to Keep Up with Technology